secretstartups/handbook/sales/sales-google-groups/field-fyi-channel/index.html.md

    - Roadmap Update
    - Org Announcement
 1. Urgency
-   - 🚨 Action Required
+   - 🚨 Action Required - urgent, action required with a deadline
+      - Example: Mandatory enablement launch
-   - 🧠 Need to Know
+   - 🧠 Need to Know - urgent, update directly impacts audiences' workflows/processes
+      - Example: Sales Ops process change
-   - 📊 Feedback Requested
+   - 📊 Feedback Requested - less urgent, action requested (with or without long-lead deadline) but not required
+      - Example: Survey from Product org
-   - 👀 Review
+   - 👀 Review - less urgent, does not directly or materially impact audiences' workflows/processes
+      - Example: New customer story or new competitive resource

 ## Q&A
 **What are some examples of a post fit for #sales vs #field-fyi?**